elliottwu/MagicPony/README.md

 python run.py --config config/quadrupeds/train_horse.yml --gpu 0 --num_workers 4
 python run.py --config config/quadrupeds/test_horse.yml --gpu 0 --num_workers 4
 ```
+The test script saves some visualizations, including reconstruction images from input view, viewpoint and the resulting mesh in `.obj` format.
+For more visualizations, use the `scripts/visualize_results.py` as explained below.

 ## Visualize Results
 Check `scripts/visualize_results.py` and run, eg:
 ```
+python scripts/visualize_results.py \
+--input_image_dir path/to/folder/that/contains/input/images \
+--config path/to/the/test/config.yml \
+--checkpoint_path path/to/the/pretrained/checkpoint.pth \
-python scripts/visualize_results.py --input_image_dir path/to/folder/that/contains/input/images --config the/config/used/to/train/the/model.yml --checkpoint_path path/to/the/pretrained/checkpoint.pth --output_dir folder/to/save/the/renderings
+--output_dir folder/to/save/the/renderings \
+--render_modes input_view other_views
 ```
-`input_image_dir` should contain test images named as `*_rgb.*`.
+`--input_image_dir` should contain test images named as `*_rgb.*`.

+Supported `--render_modes` include:
+- `input_view`: image rendered from the input viewpoint of the reconstructed textured mesh, shading map, gray shape visualization
+- `other_views`: image rendered from 12 viewpoints rotating around the vertical axis of the reconstructed textured mesh, gray shape visualization
+- `rotation`: video rendered from continuously rotating viewpoints around the vertical axis of the reconstructed textured mesh, gray shape visualization
+- `animation` (only suported for horses): two videos rendered from both a side viewpoint and continously rotating viewpoints of the reconstructed textured mesh animated using a sequence of pre-configured articulation parameters. `--arti_param_dir` is required which should contain a sequence of keyframe articulation parameters.
+By default, it points to `./scripts/animation_params` which contains a set of pre-computed parameters.
+- `canonicalization` (only suported for horses): video of the reconstructed textured mesh morphing from the input pose to a pre-configured canonical pose

 ### Test-time Texture Finetuning
 To enable test time texture finetuning, use the flag `--finetune_texture`, and (optionally) adjust the number of finetune iterations `--finetune_iters` and learning rate `--finetune_lr`.